appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/modal.md

 This property allows you to customize the text on the Cancel button.
 By default, it shows "Cancel," but you can change it to any label, like "Dismiss" or "Go Back."

-The Cancel button does not trigger any events.
-When clicked, it simply closes the Modal without saving any changes.
+You cannot set a custom event for the Cancel button.
+When clicked, it automatically closes the Modal without saving any changes.

 </dd>